M.S. in Civil & Environmental Engineering

-Applicants for admissions to this program must have a Bachelor of Science in Engineering, or a Bachelor of Engineering Degree, from a recognized university, with a minimum general Grade Point Average (GPA) equivalent to 2.75, on a 4.0 scale, of 2.75 and a minimum Major GPA of 2.75, or their equivalent, is required.
+Applicants for admissions to this program must hold a Bachelor of Science in Engineering, or a Bachelor of Engineering Degree, from a recognized university, with a minimum general Grade Point Average (GPA) equivalent to 2.75, on a 4.0 scale, of 2.75 and a minimum Major GPA of 2.75, or their equivalent, is required.

 Bachelor of Science in Engineering holders, from a 120-credit program, must complete an additional 12 credits of engineering courses prior to their enrollment in the Masters program.
 No credit toward the graduate degree is given for these courses.

 Non-LAU applicants must submit, as part of their application package, the quantitative reasoning and analytical writing scores for the GRE general exam.
 GRE subject exams are not required for all applicants.
 GRE test scores must be recent, less than 5 years old.

 Two letters of recommendation are required, with at least one letter completed by a full-time faculty who is familiar with the applicant’s academic performance in coursework and research.